relu/kubernetes-workshop-rubyalacluj/README.md

 ## Replication

-So what if we want to scale-out our pod for resilience and HA?
-Sounds like we need to create more of them...
+So what if we want to scale-out our application for resilience and high availability?
+Sounds like we need to create more of them pods...
 Here's where the ReplicaSet comes in handy.

 ```
 $ kubectl apply -f manifests/03-replicaset.yaml